jcs-instructor/mobtimer/backlog.md

 - [ ] Ethan: **Deduplicate 2 copies of controller.ts** IMPORTANT: WE HAVE DUPLICATE CODE FOR CONTROLLER.TS!!!!
       - move to new subrepo: mobtimer-controller
 - [ ] Ethan: In tasks.json, reorder tasks by order of execution
+- [ ] Ethan: **Listener performance**: Only execute setSocketListener if listener has not yet been defined

 ----